Unbinding the Mind

 -

-Use optional micro-modules (“Messy Mandate,” “Self-Compassion Reset,” “Sensory Grounding Re-entry”) to redirect stalled sessions.
+Use micro-modules (“Messy Mandate,” “Self-Compassion Reset,” “Sensory Grounding Re-entry”) to shift clients out of intellectualization or emotional shutdown.

 -

-When working remotely, follow telehealth adaptation guidelines: prepare materials in advance, ensure visual framing for art work, and provide clear, gentle verbal cues (“Let your hand move before your mind catches up”).
+When working remotely, follow telehealth adaptations: prepare materials in advance, ensure proper visual framing, and use gentle cues such as “Let your hand move before your mind catches up.”

-The facilitator’s stance is one of attuned observation—helping clients move from mastery to meaning, from control to curiosity.
+Maintain a stance of attuned observation, helping clients move from mastery to meaning, from control to curiosity, and from rigid self-protection toward greater emotional openness.

 Competency & Liability Disclaimer